5 tips for future-proofing content

 In other words: you can try, but unless you’re a publisher, don’t be everything to everyone.
 There was a time when following the crowd and latching on to huge, trendy events worked for even the most tenuous campaigns.
 But users are too aware of this now, and you’ll end up with a surge of vocal and negative feedback paired with (even worse) a loss of trust.

-With the proper research, data, and persona insights as your guide, you can start to build and execute a content strategy that centers on a very specific demographic.
-And it’s in catering to that audience that you can develop your niche even more, potentially carving out a winning angle you were previously unaware of.
-Find your corner of the web and own it.
+With the proper research, data, and persona insights as your guide, you can start to build and execute a content strategy that centers on a specific demographic.
+And by catering to that audience, you can develop your niche even more, potentially carving out a winning angle you were previously unaware of.

-Future-proofing content can come with many challenges—some of which have been discussed here—but these five tips are sure to make those hurdles even easier to jump over if and when you confront them.
+Future-proofing content can come with many challenges—some of which we discussed here—but these five tips are sure to make those hurdles even easier to jump over if and when you confront them.